Powerful explosion rocks Lebanon's capital Beirut, thousands injured | DW | 04.08.2020

-At least 25 people were killed and around 2,500 others injured when a powerful explosion rocked Beirut's port.
+At least 50 people were killed and some 2,750 others injured when a powerful explosion rocked Beirut's port.
 Buildings were destroyed and windows shattered, with dozens of Red Cross teams racing to the scene.

 It was not immediately clear what caused the explosion.